The Roller Coaster of Corporate Lay-Offs. How to Keep Your Job During Downsizing

 1. Build a Visible Track Record of Results

-- Send occasional progress summaries to your manager.
+- Provide regular summaries to your manager.
 This can be done in a friendly weekly email update or in person.
 Managers often appreciate this effort and connection, AND it is a great way to ensure your achievements are kept top of mind – even if you are a humble person.

 - Quantify achievements (e.g., “reduced processing time by 25%,” “increased engagement by 40%”).